CartoDB/raster-loader/docs/source/user_guide/cli.rst

 ------------------------------------

-You can also use Raster Loader to retrieve information about a raster file stored in a BigQuery or Snowflake table.
+You can also use Raster Loader to retrieve information about a raster file stored in a BigQuery, Snowflake, or Databricks table.
 This can be useful to make sure a raster file was transferred correctly or to get information about a raster file's metadata, for example.

 To access a raster file in a BigQuery table, use the ``carto bigquery describe`` command.